Top 10 Hardest Sounds to Make in Languages

 The Contenders

-The X in pashto is hard because In order to produce the sound of /ښ /one needs to touch the back of tongue with theuvula and let the air out in order to create a hissing sound.
-However, in western (Kandahari) dialect, this sound is straight away produced in the fashion of /sh/.
+The X in Pashto is hard because to produce the sound of /ښ/, one needs to touch the back of the tongue with the uvula and let the air out to create a hissing sound.
+However, in the western (Kandahari) dialect, this sound is produced straight away in the fashion of /sh/.

 ښ = x